craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes July 2X 24.md

 The second floor consists of more than a dozen examination rooms, and a surgery wing of 4 clean-chambers and a large supply room.

 	The walls between the examination rooms have been torn through as to connect them all into a series of interconnected chambers.
 These rooms have been refit as to be an efficient barracks.
 The surgery wing has been largely gutted, where the clean-rooms have been transformed into prayer chambers, filled with candles, written scripts, and scrawled with adages of the Obelisk.
+The supply room is the most well maintained space in a civilized sense, as the shelves and cold storages are stable and maintained.
+The center of the chamber is filled with Darksteel Artilocked Caches, including the following items;
+		- 1x Arms
+			- 8x Darksteel Machete
+			-
+		- 3x Ammunitions
+		- 2x Foodstuffs
+		- 2x Medical Supply
+		- 2x Consumables

 ###### Fountain Park -> Office
 ###### Apartments